This article was originally featured in Innovation Enterprise.

 If you want your business to grow, your sales team has to grow — that's the bottom line.
 But when is it actually time to approach building a sales team?
 There’s no one-size-fits-all answer to this question.
 The timing depends on a number of factors, including what you’re selling.

 But whether you have an enterprise sales team (which sells to large accounts at high price points) or a transactional sales team (which sells primarily a lower-priced product or service to small and midsize accounts), you need a well-developed strategy in order to scale successfully.

-In my experience scaling sales teams, most people approach growth backward.
+In my experience scaling and building sales teams, most people approach growth backward.
 They believe that more salespeople drive more sales.
 I disagree.
 More leads drive more sales; more salespeople create more leads, and those leads convert to more sales.
 But great members of your sales team should not be spending significant time on sales lead generation.
 That’s low-leverage time for a top-tier salesperson.
 Instead, your top-tier players should be spending time closing deals, which is high-leverage time.

 Focus on lead generation